Selling to the U.S. Department of War – Attractiveness and challenges

 How Canadian businesses can sell into global defence markets

-Selling to the U.S. DoD is a powerful way for Canadian companies of all types and sizes to elevate their business.
+Selling to the U.S. DoW is a powerful way for Canadian companies of all types and sizes to elevate their business.
 Learn how to take advantage of this huge opportunity with CCC’s step-by-step guide.

 Challenge: Building relationships

-Building relationships and networking is also critical to success with the DoD — and this often marks the difference between Canadian and American companies.
+Building relationships and networking is also critical to success with the DoW — and this often marks the difference between Canadian and American companies.
 Canadian companies tend to believe the strength of their offering will draw customers, while American firms understand the need to hustle to capture the attention of potential buyers.

 “Canadian companies need to ensure they’re competitive in every aspect of the sales process,” explains Boomer.
 “In the boardroom, on the golf course, everywhere.”